telliott99/smallprojects/Pollicare.md

 and the URL displayed is `hp.myway.com`.

-After 18 years of using OS X, I finally see an actual living piece of malware.
+After 18 years of using OS X, I finally see an actual piece of malware in the wild.
+Pretty exciting.

 I immediately **Clear History..** which also dumps any cookies.
 Quit Safari and re-launch it and get the exact same thing.